-The Handy calculation tool addresses numerous specific calculation cases in various fields of photonics.
-Indeed, 263 computation pages are proposed in many domains : diffraction, fiber optics, geometric optics, interference, laser, optoelectronics, polarization, radiometry/photometry.
+The Handy Calculations tool addresses numerous specific calculation cases in various fields of photonics.
+Indeed, 264 computation pages are proposed in many domains : diffraction, fiber optics, geometric optics, interference, laser, optoelectronics, polarization, radiometry/photometry.

 A set of conversions page is also available.
-The calculation pages integrate informations to guide and help for an improved understanding and a better use.
+The calculation pages integrate a contextual help with tooltips for an improved understanding and a better use.

 Find a calculation with the menus